-Andrea Picard Boecker
+Andréa Picard Boecker

 Violinist Andréa Picard Boecker’s musical and social involvement has brought her to perform in the most diverse venues, from Carnegie Hall to the slums of Delhi, India.
-As a recitalist and chamber player, Picard Boecker has been heard in Italy, France, Hungary and across the United States and Canada.
-Her thoughtful performances have been applauded in masterclasses by internationally acclaimed musicians such as Maxim Vengerov, Vadim Repin, Gil Shaham and Léonidas Kavakos.
+As a recitalist and chamber player, she has been heard in Italy, France, Hungary and across the United States and Canada.
+Picard Boecker currently plays with the Baltimore Chamber Orchestra.
+An avid chamber player, she frequently collaborates with colleagues and has toured Québec and the Mid-Atlantic region.

 Her extensive teaching experience includes teaching violin and violin pedagogy at Susquehanna University and at the Stage Musical d’Été Vivaldi in France, as well as directing the Camp Musical de l’Estrie.
 She has been invited as a presenter at the American String Teacher’s Association’s (ASTA)National Conference and has served as chamber music faculty at the Peabody Conservatory as well as adjunct faculty at Towson University.
 Picard Boecker is currently violin faculty and director of the Young People’s String Program at the Peabody Preparatory.
 She also enjoys teaching every summer at the Camp Musical des Laurentides in Canada.